literalplus/papermc-docker/README.md

 # PaperMC Docker
-This is a Linux Docker image for the PaperMC Minecraft server, modified to work with a Kubernetes setup.
+This is a Linux Docker image for the PaperMC Minecraft server.

 This fork is optimised for usage in Kubernetes.
 It requires the following setup to be done by Kubernetes (perferably a stateful set):
- * A persistent volume mounted at /data/worlds/
+ * A persistent volume mounted at /data/worlds/ (world data)
+ * A persistent volume mounted at /data/papermc/ (server root directory)
  * server.properties (ConfigMap) needs to have:
    * `level-name=/data/worlds/this-last-part-is-arbitrary` (world storage location)
    * `enable-rcon=true` (so you can issue console commands)